 With synthetic data, we can have our cake and eat it: more precise, accurate, and complex AI (which necessitates detailed data), and guaranteed privacy.

 Thoughts, questions, comments?
-Reach out, we’re always ready to talk synthetic data.
+Reach out, or book a demo today—we’re always ready to talk synthetic data.

 In the words of Francois Chollet, AI & deep learning researcher and developer of Keras: “A concise definition of the field of [AI] would be as follows: the effort to automate intellectual tasks normally performed by humans.
 AI is a general field that encompasses machine learning and deep learning…” See Chollet, F. Deep Learning with Python.
 Manning Publications (2017).